 When you’re installing or deinstalling your project, sometimes it’s easier to toss parts like nails or bolts on the ground and pick them up later.
 But that makes them harder to find later, especially in grass.
 Put down a tarp or have a bucket ready if you have small parts to collect.

 You are responsible for MOOP in the immediate area of your project, regardless of who put it there.
-Whether it’s a nail from your project or a napkin from someone’s lunch, please do a MOOP sweep to make sure your project’s area is free of MOOP to complete your deinstall.
+Whether it’s a nail from your project or a plastic wrapper from someone’s snack, please do a MOOP sweep to make sure your project’s area is free of MOOP to complete your deinstall.